Spira (Final Fantasy): Mythos

 In the world of Final Fantasy X and its sequel, many supernatural elements influence events in the fictional world of Spira, defining the life of the planet's inhabitants.
 Magic, spiritual energy, and the power of memories are heavily intertwined, and their effects manifest in a number of situations, including sporting events, religious practices, technology, and even in some of the native wildlife of the planet.
 The most popular pastime is Blitzball.
-The depiction of Sin as an "existence that agonizes the world" and as a "disaster with form" plays an important role in Spira's everyday life throughout Final Fantasy X. In X-2, the population of Spira pursues additional leisures including attending concerts and a coin-collecting fad called Sphere Break.
+The depiction of Sin as an "existence that agonizes the world" and as a "disaster with form" plays an important role in Spira's everyday life throughout the game.
+In X-2, the population of Spira pursues additional leisures including attending concerts and a coin-collecting fad called Sphere Break.

-In Spira, when a person dies suddenly and unexpectedly, his or her life force, manifested as pyreflies, must be released from the body and sent to the Farplane, the final resting place of departed souls.
+In Spira, when a person dies suddenly and unexpectedly, their life force, manifested as pyreflies, must be released from the body and sent to the Farplane, the final resting place of departed souls.
 If the sending is not performed, the body's spirit may remain trapped in the physical plane and take on the form of a fiend.
 A spirit of the dead may resist the transformation into a fiend, even when not sent and remain among the living, they are "unsent".
 The unsent play a prominent role in the storyline and mythos, including the playable character Auron and other characters including Maester Jyscal Guado, Shuyin, and Lady Yunalesca.